gunthercox/Salvius/README.md

 @author: Gunther Cox
 @website: http://salviusrobot.blogspot.com

-This project has been made possible with funding from the following businesses and individuals:
+This project has been made possible with funding from the following sources:
-Jennifer Cox, Adam Iredale, Janet Wise, Glen Zenor, Boris Hofer, Señora Alderperson, Wilbraham Music (Chris Cox), June Cox, Rantz
+Jennifer Cox, Adam Iredale, Janet Wise, Glen Zenor, Boris Hofer, Señora Alderperson, Wilbraham Music (Chris Cox), June Cox, Rantz, Yuri Yerofeyev

+The characteristics and/or functions of the robot are subject to changes without prior notice.